sometimescasey/pca_animations/README.md

-# pca-vid
+# pca_animations

-Clone of the manim repository at https://github.com/3b1b/manim, for a video on PCA.
+Code dump for PCA visualization animations in blog post https://casey.li/pca/.

+Forked and modified from https://github.com/3b1b/manim

 Changes are:

-* casey_sandbox folder, for my video scripts / playing around
+* casey_sandbox folder, for some custom matrix classes
-* A few limited changes made to manim itself, for my purposes
+* A few limited changes to manim itself to make the add-ons work.

 # Manim
 Animation engine for explanatory math videos.